Bake to the roots

 Kanel Snegle aka.
 Cinnamon Rolls | Bake to the roots

-Unlike the cinnamon rolls you can get in the U.S. or many other countries, these ones here are made with a different dough.
-Normally you would use a regular yeast dough – that one can keep a lot of filling and is great for soaking in frosting.
-Mmmmmm… :)
+Unlike the typical cinnamon rolls you can get in the U.S. or many other countries, these ones here are made with a different dough.
+Normally you would use a regular yeast dough.
+That one can keep a lot of filling and is great for soaking in frosting.
+Mmmmmm… So good!

-These cinnamon rolls are made with pastry dough – similar to a croissant dough – very airy and light.
-But don’t think because of that the rolls would be “lighter” in calories – there is still a lot of butter and sugar involved :P
+These cinnamon rolls are made differently with pastry dough.
+Similar to a croissant dough.
+Very airy and light – not so fluffy, though.
+But don’t think because of that the rolls would be lighter with fewer calories.
+There is still a lot of butter and sugar involved.
+Keep that in mind.
+It’s a sweet treat and not a daily food option.

 INGREDIENTS / ZUTATEN